-Based on the belief that that transformation happens over time and in a community of peers working toward the same goal.
+Based on the belief that transformation happens over time and in a community of peers working toward the same goal.

-- 787 COLLECTIVE is a learning community of diverse congregations committed to contemplative listening, communal discernment, and innovative risk in befriending young adults. www.787collective.org - THE COLLEGE OF PASTORAL LEADERS makes grants of \$10,000 to self-selected groups of pastors so they may pursue their own
+- 787 COLLECTIVE is a learning community of diverse congregations committed to contemplative listening, communal discernment, and innovative risk in befriending young adults. www.787collective.org - THE COLLEGE OF PASTORAL LEADERS makes grants of \$10,000 to self-selected groups of pastors so they may pursue their own self-designed two-year program for renewal, vitality, and pastoral excellence.
+Applications available online and due May 15th each year.

-- self-designed two-year program for renewal, vitality, and pastoral excellence.
-Applications available online and due May 15th each year. - INSTITUTO DE MARIA Y MARTA develops and equips Hispanic women for the sake of the church, the community, and the world.
-Its signature offering, Certificado en Liderazgo Cristiano/Certificate in Christian Leadership for Hispanic Women, is a two-year program taught entirely in Spanish that includes courses on Bible and theology, women's identity, and leadership. - THE JOY COLLECTIVE helps youth ministries explore joy as a core theological practice.
-Participating youth ministers implement a yearlong Joy curriculum, created by the Yale Project on Faith Formation for Adolescents, and periodically gather together as a learning community. - PASTORAL LEADERSHIP FOR PUBLIC LIFE helps pastors stretch their vision, develop their capacity, and increase their confidence to lead at the intersection of the Good News and the Common Good through a learning community of pastors with five to fifteen years in practice. - SEALP (Southeast Asian Lay Pastors Certificate Program) offered annually in partnership with the PC(USA). - VOYAGE TO THE NEXT DIMENSION is a multi-generational community for exploring call and purpose through Christian spirituality.
-Each voyage lasts seven weeks, and community gathers online. - THE WESLEY CONNECTION reinforces connections among United Methodist and African Methodist Episcopal students, faculty, alumni, and clergy.
+- HOUSES OF HOPE is an initiative for small-town and rural churches in Texas and Oklahoma that seeks to cultivate hope through engagement in the Christian practices of forgiveness and gratitude.
+This is a cohort-based program for congregations. - INSTITUTO DE MARIA Y MARTA develops and equips Hispanic women for the sake of the church, the community, and the world.
+Its signature offering, Liderazgo Cristiano/Christian Leadership for Hispanic Women, is a two-year program taught entirely in Spanish that includes courses on Bible and theology, women's identity, and leadership. - PASTORAL LEADERSHIP FOR PUBLIC LIFE helps pastors stretch their vision, develop their capacity, and increase their confidence to lead at the intersection of the Good News and the Common Good through a learning community of pastors with five to fifteen years in practice. - VOYAGE TO THE NEXT DIMENSION is a multi-generational community for exploring call and purpose through Christian spirituality.
+Each voyage lasts seven weeks, and the community gathers online. - THE WESLEY CONNECTION reinforces connections among United Methodist and African Methodist Episcopal students, faculty, alumni, and clergy.